1. Home

 Sanctions/Further Interventions for excessive absences, tardiness or truancy:

 If a child’s absence or tardiness becomes excessive (three days per quarter or seven cumulative days within a six month period) the principal may notify the Truant Officer.
-A child is considered habitually truant when absences exceeds 8 school days in a quarter.
+A child is considered habitually truant when absences exceed 8 school days in a quarter.

-Reports of unresolved truancy, chronic tardiness and/or absenteeism or habitual truancy may result in the filing of one or more of the following with the Suffolk County Juvenile Court: (a) “ child requiring assistance” (CRA) Petition (Massachusetts General Laws, Chapter 119, sec.
+Reports of unresolved truancy, chronic tardiness and/or absenteeism or habitual truancy may result in the filing of one or more of the following with the Suffolk County Juvenile Court: (a) “child requiring assistance” (CRA) Petition (Massachusetts General Laws, Chapter 119, sec.
 21); (b) a Failure to Cause Complaint (Massachusetts General Laws, Chapter 76, sec.
 2); (c) an Inducing Absenteeism of a Minor, Complaint (Massachusetts General Laws, Chapter 76, sec.
 4 or (d) a 51A for educational neglect with the Department of Children and Families.

 Inducing Absences: Whoever induces or attempts to induce a minor to absent himself unlawfully from school, or unlawfully employs him or harbors a minor who, while school is in session, is absent unlawfully there from, shall be punished by a fine of not more than two hundred dollars.
 Amended by St. 1969, C.543.